St Albans Cathedral Finds Lost Abbot

 The Dean of St Albans, the Very Rev’d Dr Jeffrey John, said, “It is a wonderful thing to have found the grave and relics of John of Wheathampstead, one of the most interesting and successful of the Abbots of St Albans.
 The papal seals that were found in his grave are a reminder of some of the privileges that he won for his monastery, and of his own national and international influence on the Church at a time when (not unlike today) it was faced with threats of division and decline”.

 He continued, “Abbot John added a great deal to the renown and the beauty of the Abbey, and attracted many new pilgrims from Britain and overseas.
 He also defended the Abbey from destruction during the Wars of the Roses and was proud to say that he had preserved its treasures for future generations.
 It seems appropriate that he should appear just as we are trying to do the same through the ‘Alban, Britain’s First Saint’ project, which aims to make the Abbey much better known, and to provide better resources to welcome and inform new visitors.
-As John would certainly wish, in due course his body will be laid to rest again, with proper prayer and ceremony, along with his fellow Abbots in the Presbytery of the Cathedral and Abbey Church.
+As John would certainly wish, in due course his body will be laid to rest again, with proper prayer and ceremony.
 We trust he prays for us, as we do for him.”

 Professor Clark said, “Not only did Abbot John raise St Albans Abbey to the pinnacle of the English church, he was also celebrated in his own right, a Renaissance man when the Renaissance was still in its infancy, a renowned churchman, scholar and politician, who was courted by princes as well as popes.”

 Archaeological work continues at St Albans Cathedral until early 2018 and the new Welcome Centre opens in June 2019.

 - Born in c.
 1390 in Wheathampstead and died on 20 January 1465.